Hursan33/TicTacToeGamepad/AvrCuriosityNano/README.md

 the LEDs, which are sensitive to timing, so I decided to use `nop` instructions.
 They are used to create delay, which is more accurate than using delay functions from
 `<util/delay.h>`.
 For the number of cycles, I used the LED datasheet as a reference.
 ## Status
-This version of the project was an assignment on a school cours and will *NOT* be updated anymore.
+This version of the project was an assignment on a school course and will *NOT* be updated anymore.
 ## Connection
 In this version the MCU was connected via the 9 pins present on the PCB, but it can be made completely stand-alone.